- About Us

-We have all heard the term "doggy breath" and we just assume it is a thing that all dogs have!
-Despite that belief, bad breath in dogs and cats is actually a sign of an unhealthy mouth.
-The cause of the bad breath is bacteria and over time, the build up of bacteria leads to plaque and tarter buildup on the teeth.
-If left untreated with the regular dental cleaning, the buildup of that bacteria can lead to many complications with your pets health such as heart, liver, and kidney disease.
-A doctor will check for these during your pet's yearly exam, but if the following symptoms are noticed at anytime in between, please call to set up and exam to get a dental cleaning scheduled!
-It is also recommended, unless instructed otherwise by a doctor, that your pet get annual dental cleanings to prevent these complications from occurring.
+We have all heard the term "doggy breath" and just assume that it's a thing all dogs have!
+However, bad breath in dogs and cats is actually a sign of an unhealthy mouth.
+The cause of bad breath is bacteria and over time, the build-up of bacteria leads to plaque and tarter on the teeth.
+If left untreated, an unhealthy mouth can lead to many complications such as heart, liver, and kidney disease.
+It is recommended that your pet get annual dental cleanings to prevent these complications from occurring.

 Soreness When Eating/ Refusal To Eat Dry Food

 Loose or Missing Teeth

-Once your pet is safely put under anesthesia after performing the pre-anesthetic safety package that we offer, an endotracheal tube is placed to prevent aspiration.
-Your pet's teeth will then be cleaned with a hand scaler and an ultra-sonic scaler.
-Any extractions that are needed will be done.
-All of the teeth are then polished to prevent further tartar build up and fluoride is applied.
+Once your pet is safely under anesthesia, an endotracheal tube is placed to prevent aspiration.
+Your pet's teeth will be cleaned and any extractions that are needed will be done.
+All teeth are then polished and fluoride is applied.